Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Decision process framework

 \subsection{State and action space}

-The state space of our model, $\mathbf{S}$, is defined in context of the ballcarrier.
-Following \cite{Cervone2014}, at any time $t$, the state is given by the identity of the ballcarrier, his court region, and an indicator of his defensive pressure (open or contested).
-Court region is a function of the $x,y$ coordinates of the ballcarrier and can take any the six regions shown in Figure \ref{fig:intro_figure}(\subref{fig:b}): rim, paint, mid-range, corner 3, arc 3, or back-court.
-Defensive pressure is determined by the distance of the nearest defender to the ballcarrier and is dependent on the court region of the ballcarrier: rim $<$ 3 ft, paint $<$ 3.5 ft, mid-range $<$ 4 ft, and 3-point regions $<$ 5 ft.
+Following \cite{cervone2016multiresolution}, at any given moment, the state of a team's MDP is given by the identity of the ballcarrier, his court region, and an indicator of his defensive pressure (open or contested).
+Formally, $\mathcal{S}^{team}$ is defined by the Cartesian product of three sets:

+where $\mathcal{S}^{player}$ is simply the set of all players on the team's roster, $\mathcal{S}^{region}$ comprises the six regions shown in Figure \ref{fig:intro_figure}(\subref{fig:b}), and defensive pressure is binary (`open' or `contested').
+At any given moment $n$ of a play, $\Up{S}^{player}_n $ is determined by the ballcarrier, $\Up{S}^{region}_n$ is a simple function of his $x,y$ coordinates, and $\Up{S}^{defense}_n$ is based on both his nearest defender's distance (ndd) and his court region at that moment.\footnote{The specific rules we follow for determining contested vs. open shots are given by (A.4) in \ref{suppA}.}